EU, EEA and Swiss Nationals

 Pre-settled status - if you are granted pre-settled status you can apply to change this to settled status once you have 5 years’ continuous residence in the UK.
 If you have been out of the UK, you risk not meeting this requirement.
 Whilst those with pre-settled status can spend up to 2 years in a row outside the UK without losing their pre-settled status, you would lose your continuous residence if you want to qualify for settled status.
-Continuous residence means that for 5 years in a row you live in the UK for at least 6 months in any 12 month period, please see the gov.uk website for exceptions to this, as well as for specific information related to absences due to COVID-19.
+Continuous residence means that for 5 years in a row you live in the UK for at least 6 months in any 12 month period, please see the gov.uk website for exceptions to this, as well as well as for specific information related to absences due to COVID-19.